Back to Blog

 Behind the scenes at Eatarra

-Ever wondered what it takes to serve hundreds of breakfast burritos, shawarma wraps, and rotisserie chickens every day?
-Join us for a behind-the-scenes look at what happens at Eatarra from dawn to closing time.
+Ever wondered what it takes to serve hundreds of breakfast burritos, shawarma wraps, and fusion bowls every day?
+Join us for a look at what a typical day at Eatarra looks like from dawn to closing time.

 5:30 AM - The Day Begins

 While most of Glendale is still asleep, our kitchen team is already hard at work.
 The first task?
-Firing up the grills and getting the rotisserie ready.
-Our head chef, Maria, arrives early to inspect the fresh deliveries—vegetables, meats, dairy—everything that came in overnight.
+Firing up the grills and getting the vertical spit ready.
+Our head chef arrives early to inspect the fresh deliveries—vegetables, meats, dairy—everything that came in overnight.

-"Quality control starts here," Maria explains.
+"Quality control starts here," our chef says.
 "If the tomatoes aren't perfect, if the chicken isn't fresh, we don't use it.
 Our customers deserve the best, so we start with the best ingredients."

 Meet the Team

-The friendly face you see when you order, knows all the regulars by name
+The friendly faces you see when you order, making everyone feel welcome

-Trained in traditional shawarma preparation, oversees all grilled meats
+Trained in traditional shawarma preparation, overseeing all grilled meats

 6:30 AM - Prep Work in Full Swing

-By now, the entire team has arrived and the kitchen is a symphony of activity.
-Carlos is prepping the breakfast station—setting up his mise en place with precision.
+By this time, the entire team has arrived and the kitchen is a symphony of activity.
+The breakfast station is prepped—mise en place set up with precision.
 Hash browns are par-cooked and ready to be crisped on the griddle.
 Bacon strips are laid out.
-Eggs are cracked and waiting.
+Eggs are cracked and ready.

-Meanwhile, Ahmed is marinating the first batch of chicken and beef for shawarma.
-"The marinade needs at least 2 hours to work its magic," he says, rubbing spices into thin-sliced meats.
-"But the ones we're using today were actually marinated last night.
+Meanwhile, our shawarma specialist is stacking the marinated chicken onto the vertical spit.
+"The marinade needs at least 24 hours to work its magic," he explains.
+"The meat we use today was actually marinated yesterday.
 That's the secret—planning ahead."

 7:00 AM - Doors Open

-"These people are like family," Sarah smiles as she rings up their orders.
-"We know their names, their usual orders, how they take their coffee.
+"We want our guests to feel like family," says our front counter lead.
+"We know their names, their preferences, how they take their coffee.
 That's what makes this place special."

 200+